 Are you staying at Grand Residences in Puerto Morelos or will you be traveling to Cancun this year?
 If so, we would like to share information about two new municipal taxes that will affect you.
 As part of their work to protect the environment, the Benito Juarez (Cancun) and Puerto Morelos Municipal Governments will begin charging an Environmental Sanitation Fee to all hotel and resort guests in their districts.

-In Puerto Morelos, the new environmental tax comes into effect on January 1, 2019 and will apply to owners and guests staying at Grand Residences by Royal Resorts.
+In Puerto Morelos, the new environmental tax came into effect on January 1, 2019 and applies to owners and guests staying at Grand Residences by Royal Resorts.

-Although the Benito Juarez municipal authorities have yet to publish an implementation date for this new initiative, it will come into effect later this year and will apply to members and guests staying at the Royal Resorts in Cancun.
+The Benito Juarez municipal authorities will begin charging the new tax on March 1 and it will apply to members and guests staying at the Royal Resorts in Cancun.

-In accordance with Municipal Finance Laws in Puerto Morelos, and to be implemented in Benito Juarez (Cancun) this year, the Environmental Sanitation Fee that will be charged to your account at check out is as follows:
+In accordance with Municipal Finance Laws in Puerto Morelos, and to be implemented in Benito Juarez (Cancun) on March 1, the Environmental Sanitation Fee that will be charged to your account at check out is as follows:

 This fee is not covered by the annual Club Service Fees for Royal Resorts or Grand Residences members or by All-Inclusive room rates.